LeNPaul/paradone/README.md

-# raise-it
+# productivity-system-app

-Question-asking software to allow people in the audience to submit questions to a lecturer during a talk.
+A productivity app that allows you to choose what productivity system you want to implement, and it automatically organizes your tasks to fit that productivity system paradigm.